JSethCreates/python-tool-trailhound/README.md

 ## ✨ Features

-- ✅ **Scans your media folders for missing trailers**
+- ✅ **Scans your media folders for missing trailers** Select a media folder to scan, click an item to search for trailers, click a header to sort
-- 🔎 **Searches YouTube** (via API key or using yt-dlp scraping if no key is provided)
+- 🔎 **Searches YouTube** (via API key or using yt-dlp scraping if no key is provided) You may provide a different search term
-- 🎥 **Downloads and optionally trims trailers using yt-dlp**
+- 🎥 **Downloads and optionally trims trailers using yt-dlp** Enter a start and/or end time to download a partial video (to cut off vanity titles)
-- 🚫 **Mark folders as "no trailer"** to skip them in future scans
+- 🚫 **Mark folders as "no trailer available"** to skip them in future scans (places 'notrailer.sad' file inside)
-- 🖼️ **Bonus**: Displays any existing local artwork (logo, clearart, fanart) and links out to TVDB artwork pages if you need more images
+- 🖼️ **Artwork helper**: Displays 3 types of existing local artwork, if available (logo, clearart, fanart) and clicking an X links out to TVDB artwork pages
 ---

 ## 🚀 Installation